-- Context The subject property is located on the east side of Warden Avenue between Major Mackenzie Drive to the south and Elgin Mills Road to the north, and contains a one-and-a-half storey dwelling along with a series of agricultural accessory buildings; - Historical Information Census records for 1851 and 1861 indicate John Perkins, a Canadian-born farmer, resided in a one storey frame house on the property along with his wife Martha and their children, and several of the Trudgeon children from Martha's previous marriage.
-Tremaine's map of 1860 shows the Perkins-Trudgeon house near the north-east corner of the property.
-The property was purchased by Lovilla Wilhelmina Sanderson, wife of Robert Sanderson.
-Based on the architectural style and location of the existing house, it appears that the former Perkins-Trudgeon House was replaced by the Sandersons with a new dwelling placed centrally on the lot frontage.
-The property remained in the ownership of the Sanderson family until 1953.
+The 1851 and 1861 Census records indicate John Perkins, a Canadian-born farmer, resided in a one-storey frame house on the Property along with his wife Martha and children, and several of the Trudgeon children from Martha's previous marriage.
+Tremaine's map of

+1860 shows the Perkins-Trudgeon house near the north-east corner of the Property.
+The Property was later purchased by Lovilla Wilhelmina Sanderson, wife of Robert Sanderson.
+Based on the architectural style and location of the existing house, it appears that the former Perkins-Trudgeon House was replaced by the Sandersons with a new dwelling c.
+1920 placed centrally on the lot frontage, which remained in the Sanderson family ownership until 1953 (see the Property research report in Appendix 'F').